 One-Dimensional Magnetism

+In contrast to its higher dimensional counterparts, particles in 1D systems are highly affected by quantum fluctuations which prevent the breaking of continuous symmetries due to the tight constraint in space; they are much more likely to exhibit collective behavior because they cannot escape interactions with each other.
+This makes 1D systems an excellent playground for studying quantum phase transitions (QPT), fractionalized excitations and disordered quantum spin liquid (QSL) state.
 Our group has discovered new phases in one-dimensional quantum magnets in a magnetic field using density matrix renormalization group methods.
 Our results allows us to connect with exact results in certain limits and to make predictions with quasi-1D magnetic materials.
 We discovered that the quantum phase transitions in certain 1D spin models can undergo a novel phase transition without the closing or opening of an energy gap, i.e. a gapless-to-gapless transition, which can be understood as a novel Lifshitz transition without Fermi surface, involving the topological change of spinon bands in lieu of electron bands.

 Dynamical structure factor of the quantum spin chain with Uimin-Lai-Sutherland (ULS) interaction under different magnetic field.
 It is a quantum phase transition characterized by the evolution of soft modes as a function of magnetic field, and a gapless-to-gapless transition made explicit by the fact that all modes retain zero energy during these evolution.